OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 And all these, though commended through their faith, did not receive what was promised,

 ## Hebrews 11:40
-since God had provided something better for us, that apart from us they should not be made perfect.
+since God had provided something better for us, that apart from us they would not be made perfect.